CleanBread/dexc/README.md

 `AtomTable` is a React component for displaying and interacting with real-time token pair data.
 It leverages [Jotai](https://jotai.org/) for atomic state management and [TanStack Query](https://tanstack.com/query/latest) for efficient data fetching and caching.
 The table is designed for high performance, modularity, and live updates.

+### API notes:

+You will have to use a no-cors extension from the chrome web store during development `https://chromewebstore.google.com/detail/allow-cors-access-control/` - or any other extension with similar functionality.

 ## Approach

 ### 1. Atomic State Management